TheCreatorJames/BESLibraryCPP/README.md

 # BESLibraryCPP
 After designing and implementing the [Basyl Encryption Library in C#](https://github.com/TheCreatorJames/BESLibrary), I ported the algorithm to C++.
-It is completely compatible with the [C# version](https://github.com/TheCreatorJames/BESLibrary) of the library.
+It is completely compatible with the [C# version](https://github.com/TheCreatorJames/BESLibrary) of the library, and now the [Java version](https://github.com/TheCreatorJames/JBESLibrary) of the library as well.

 ### What is the Basyl Encryption Standard?